hzla/Dynamic-Calc/README.md

 Generate the data in one click with [Pokeweb](https://github.com/hzla/Pokeweb-Live) for Gen 4/5 only.
 Use pokeweb-live `prod-g4` branch for gen 4.
 Use [this](https://github.com/hzla/pk3ds_for_dynamic_calc) for gen 6/7.

+## License

+This package is distributed under the terms of the MIT License.